lcorr8/broadway-now-cli-gem/NOTES.md

- x 3. start with entry point - the file run. x 4. force that to build the CLI interface. x 5. stub out the interface.
-  6. start making things real.
-  7. discover objects
+ x 3. start with entry point - the file run. x 4. force that to build the CLI interface. x 5. stub out the interface. x 6. start making things real. x 7. discover objects x 8. program
-  8. program

 - a command line inteface for broadway shows, starting with broadway.com